caitlon/caitlon/README.md

 ## 👩‍💻 About Me

 - 💼 Machine Learning & AI engineer with real-world experience in data engineering and analytics
-- 🎓 Collaborating with a university research group at CTU on applied ML methods
+- 🎓 Collaborating with a university research group at CZU on applied ML methods
 - 🧪 My sweet spot: where academic precision meets production reality

 ## 🚀 Featured Projects